3aa49ec6bfc910647fa1c5a013e48eef/node-teslausb/README.md

 ### Pre-requisites:

-1. Raspberry Pi Zero 2 W.
+1. Raspberry Pi Zero 2 W (128GB SD card recommended).
-2. Any image should work, but this has only been tested with [2023-12-11-raspios-bookworm-arm64-lite.img](https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2023-12-11/2023-12-11-raspios-bookworm-arm64-lite.img.xz).
+2. Any OS default image should work, but limited testing has occurred and only with [2023-12-11-raspios-bookworm-arm64-lite.img](https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2023-12-11/2023-12-11-raspios-bookworm-arm64-lite.img.xz).
 3. SSH access enabled.
 4. ```rclone``` installed and configured with a profile named node-teslausb (test that your config is working using ```rclone mkdir node-teslausb:TeslaCam```).